631.70 Investigation of Animal Problems

 Policy:

-1. The purpose of this directive is to establish guidelines for the handling of animal related calls.
-While the Portland Police Bureau receives calls to respond to animal problems, Multnomah County Animal Control (MCAC) is responsible for the investigation of all complaints regarding domestic animals and the enforcement of animal related laws.
-Issues concerning animal cruelty or managing protective custody of prisoners’ animals should be directed to MCAC.
-For situations involving wildlife animals, the Oregon Department of Fish and Wildlife (ODFW) is the managing agency and will be notified to respond.
+2. Although the Portland Police Bureau receives calls to respond to animal problems, Multnomah County Animal Control (MCAC) is responsible for the investigation of all complaints regarding domestic animals and the enforcement of animal related laws.
+Issues concerning animal cruelty or managing protective custody of animals belonging to people in custody should be directed to MCAC.
+The Oregon Department of Fish and Wildlife (ODFW) is the managing agency for situations involving wildlife animals.

 Procedure: